-Sitting on the eastern edge of the Notre-Dame-des-Neiges Cemetery in Mont-Royal (accessible from the Blue Line's Station Côte-des-Neiges métro station), St. Joseph's Oratory is open every day, and tours are available when mass is not in session.
+Sitting on the eastern edge of the Notre-Dame-des-Neiges Cemetery in Mont-Royal (accessible from the Blue Line's Snowdon and Côte-des-Neiges métro stations), St. Joseph's Oratory is open daily (hours vary by season), and tours are available when Mass is not in session.
 Entry to the church is free, but donations are appreciated.
 Tours, which last 90 minutes, cost CA$5 (about $3.75) per person.
 There is also a museum; access costs CA$4 (about $3) for adults, seniors and students; CA$2 (about $1.50) for kids ages 6 to 17; and is free for kids ages 5 and younger.
 If you plan on visiting the church, remember to dress appropriately.
 For more information, visit the St. Joseph's Oratory website.